 Declining trend in key occupations

 Based on the Labour Force Survey, a significant drop in the number of workers has been observed in two key occupations: Meat Boners and Slicers, and Slaughterers and Butchers and Smallgoods Makers.
 The 5-year change for these occupations have been -38% and -30%, respectively, with the Nowcast of Employment (NERO) showing significant declines particularly in South-East Australia and Queensland.
-Meat Boners and Slicers, and Slaughterers has been acknowledged on the 2023 Skills Priority List as being in shortage.
+Meat Boners and Slicers, and Slaughterers are classed as being in shortage on the 2023 Skills Priority List.
+Operational and workforce challenges, including low retention rates, were exacerbated by, and continue to be impacted from, the COVID-19 pandemic.

 Labour shortages contributing to productivity loss